 The Power Cube is a great choice for size and weight but there can be times when available outlets won’t allow it to plug in.
 International outlets usually require an adaptor and some outlets are recessed or are located in a confined space.
 Every traveler should have a set of international adaptors but it’s also a good idea to take along a short power extension cord too.

 International Power Adopters

-While it doesn’t include a voltage converter most modern electronic devices will out switch to use the available current.
+You normally don’t need to include a voltage converter as most modern electronic devices will out switch to use the available current.

 A Small Piece of Insurance.
 Every once in a while you’ll find a socket that won’t accept a charger or cube because the space is just too tight or the outlets are just too close together.
 This six inch extension cord will solve those problems.

 Octopus Charging Cables

 The Right Charging Cables.
 Not sure which charging cables to carry?
 This Multi Charging Cable is the answer.
 A short, 2 Pack of 6 inch octopus cables.
 Includes 1 Multiple USB Fast Charger Cord Adapter, a Type C, Micro USB connectors compatible with most Cell Phones/Tablets/Portable Charger including iPhones, Androids and type C devices.